 The compensation committee makes recommendations to the board with respect to the compensation level of directors, and the board determines the directors' compensation.
 During 2013, we paid each non-employee director an annual retainer of \$50,000.
 We also paid an additional annual retainer of \$20,000 to the lead independent director, \$17,500 to the chair of the audit committee, \$12,500 to the chairs of each of the corporate governance and nominating committee, the compensation committee, and the compliance committee, and \$5,000 to each audit committee member.
-We paid each non-employee director \$2,000 for each board and committee meeting attended in person, except audit committee members received \$2,500 for each audit committee meeting attended, and we paid directors \$1,000 for participation in each telephonic board meeting.
-During 2013 we paid the members of the special committee a per meeting fee of \$2,500.
-The Company also reimburses its board members for travel, food, and lodging expenses incurred in attending board and committee meetings or performing other services for the Company in their capacities as directors.
-Directors who are employees of the Company or its subsidiaries do not receive any compensation for their services as directors.
-In 2013, the two directors who were employees of the Company were Dr. J. Mario Molina, our chief executive officer, and John Molina, our chief financial officer.
+We paid each non-employee director \$2,000 for each board and committee meeting attended in person, except audit committee members received \$2,500 for each audit committee meeting attended in person, except audit committee members received \$2,500 for each audit committee members of the special committee a per meeting fee of \$2,500.
+The Company also reimburses its board members for travel, food, and lodging expenses incurred in attending board and committee meetings or performing other services as directors.
+In 2013, the two directors who are employees of the Company were Dr. J. Mario Molina, our chief executive officer, and John Molina, our chief financial officer.